-Phishing emails are out there, bypassing technical safeguards and leveraging human vulnerabilities to infect your network.
+Phishing emails are out there, bypassing technical safeguards, such as secure email gateways, and leveraging human vulnerabilities to infect your network.

-They use social engineering tactics to trick you into opening and attachment, clicking a link to get credentials or downloading a malicious file.
+They use social engineering tactics to trick you into opening an attachment, clicking a link to get credentials, or downloading a malicious file.

 - Virtual Meeting Platforms